-Nervous system together with the endocrine system regulates the body homeostasis.
+The nervous system together with the endocrine system regulates the body’s homeostasis.
 These systems are in charge of control and coordination in animals.
-Endocrine glands coordinate and control the body metabolism by their secretions called hormones.
+Endocrine glands coordinate and control the body’s metabolism through their secretions are called hormones.
 Even though hormones secreted in the body are mainly contributed by the endocrine glands, organs such as the brain, heart, lungs, kidneys, liver, placenta, etc. also can secrete hormones.

 Let us have a glance at the hormones of the heart, the kidney, and the gastrointestinal tract in the coming lines.

 Hormones by Non-Endocrine Tissues

 A hormone is a chemical messenger produced by an organism which signals and regulates the body’s metabolism.
 It is a fundamental element of the endocrine system.
 However, the tissues/ organs other than the endocrine glands also secrete hormones for the regulation of their activities.
 A hormone secretion has two sites.

 - The site of release.

 - The site of action (target site).

-For instance, the adrenal gland located on the top of kidneys (site of release) synthesizes adrenaline hormone which acts on the receptors at target sites such as the heart, trachea, muscle cells, etc.
+For instance, the adrenal gland located on the top of the kidneys (site of release) synthesizes adrenaline hormone which acts on the receptors at target sites such as the heart, trachea, muscle cells, etc.

 Hormones of the Heart

-Atrial natriuretic factor (ANF) also called atrial natriuretic peptide (ANP), is a peptide hormone which is secreted by cardiac cells of the body.
+Atrial natriuretic factor (ANF) also called an atrial natriuretic peptide (ANP), is a peptide hormone which is secreted by cardiac cells of the body.
 Heart cells of atrial walls release this hormone to regulate the blood volume and arterial blood pressure.
 The atrial natriuretic factor is a potential vasodilator, it dilates the blood vessels to reduce the pressure.
-In response to the high blood pressure, cardiac cells secrete Atrial natriuretic factor which leads to vasodilatation (dilation of the blood vessels) and thus, decreases the blood pressure.
+This hormone is used in response to the high blood pressure, where cardiac cells secrete the Atrial natriuretic factor which leads to vasodilatation (dilation of the blood vessels) and thus, decreases the blood pressure.

 Hormones of the Kidney

 Erythropoietin (EPO), is another peptide hormone secreted by a non-endocrine tissue, the kidney.
-It is also known as hemopoietin.
-Erythropoietin secreted by the juxtaglomerular cells of the kidney, functions by triggering the RBC production in the bone marrow, especially when the oxygen level in the blood reduces.
+It is also known as Haemopoietin.
+Erythropoietin secreted by the juxtaglomerular cells of the kidney functions by triggering the RBC production in the bone marrow, especially when the oxygen level in the blood reduces.
 The formation of RBC is called erythropoiesis.